 Power: Battery, Solar, and Mains

-The cheapest logger is the one you never have to visit.
+The lowest-cost logger to own is the one you never have to visit.
 Power is what determines how often you do.

 Battery-Only

-Good for LoRaWAN nodes with 15-30 minute reading intervals.
-Expected life is 2-5 years on a single primary cell.
+Good for low-data-rate nodes with 15-30 minute reading intervals, where a single primary cell can last for years.
 Good for cellular loggers only if you accept a 3-12 month replacement schedule and limited reading frequency.

 Solar with Rechargeable Battery